ycrc/ycrc.github.io/docs/clusters-at-yale/access/courses.md

 salloc -p education
 ```

-or if your instructor has reserved GPU nodes
+or if you need to request a GPU

 ```
 salloc -p education_gpu --gpus=1